Trishtan2003/fixed-prelim/README.md

 Grocery List App Documentation
 1. Introduction

 The Grocery List App is a versatile tool designed to help users efficiently manage their grocery shopping.
 With features such as user authentication, product management, and a dynamic shopping cart, this app streamlines the grocery shopping experience.
 Users can easily add, edit, and delete products, search and filter items by category, and keep track of their purchases through a responsive and visually appealing interface.
-Whether you're organizing your shopping list or checking out, the Grocery List App offers a seamless and user-friendly experience tailored to your needs.

 2. Features: